obieh/AWS-S3-MINI-PROJECT/README.md

 ![](./img/Pasted%20image%20(12).png)

-* If file upload is successful, you should see a confirmation page,
+* If file upload is successful, you should see a confirmation page.

 ![](./img/Pasted%20image%20(13).png)